skills/connect-the-dots/README.md

   - Search history to find context.
   - Make connections within GitHub to help others find things.
 - **What you'll build**: Reposity with existing commits, duplicated isssus, and content defect to be fixed.
-- **Prerequisites**: Before you take this course, you may want to go through the [GitHub Quickstart](https://docs.github.com/en/get-started/quickstart) introduction on GitHub Docs.
+- **Prerequisites**: Before you take this course, you may want to go through the [GitHub Quickstart](https://docs.github.com/en/get-started/quickstart) introduction on GitHub Docs and [Introduction to GitHub](https://github.com/skills/introduction-to-github) course on GitHub Skills.
 - **How long**: This course is three steps long and takes less than 15 min to complete.

 ## How to start this course